 The amount of coffee that you drink may also affect your decision.
 Some people consume entire pots of coffee.
 The typical 12-cup coffeemaker can make about 58 ounces of coffee while a single serving is considered 6 to 8 ounces.

-Choosing the Right Size Coffee Mug
+How to Choose the Right Size Coffee Mug

 One of the first considerations is the size.
 The standard coffee cup can hold about 8 to 12 ounces of liquid.
 Large mugs may hold 24 to 36 ounces.
 You can even find extra-large mugs that hold 64 ounces, making them big enough to hold an entire pot of coffee.